Nonlinearity as Rank: Generative Low-Rank Adapter with Radial Basis Functions: Related Work

 \subsection{Low-Rank Adaptation}

-To reduce fine-tuning overhead, LoRA \citep{hu2022lora} approximates weight updates $\Delta W$ via two low-rank matrices $B$ and $A$.
+To reduce fine-tuning overhead, LoRA \citep{hu2022lora} approximates the weight update $\Delta W$ via two low-rank matrices $B$ and $A$.
 Recent studies have refined this paradigm, primarily focusing on three directions: optimization, linear structural adjustments, and nonlinear extensions.
-Optimization-centric methods enhance stability and initialization; for instance, DoRA \citep{liu2024dora} decouples magnitude and direction updates, LoRA+ \citep{hayou2024lora+} employs differential learning rates, while PiSSA \citep{meng2024pissa} and LoRA-GA \citep{wang2024lora} leverage SVD for better initialization.
+Optimization-centric methods enhance stability and initialization; for instance, DoRA \citep{liu2024dora} decouples magnitude and direction updates, LoRA+ \citep{hayou2024lora+} employs differential learning rates, while PiSSA \citep{meng2024pissa} and LoRA-GA \citep{wang2024lora} leverage Singular Value Decomposition (SVD) for better initialization by applying it to the original pre-trained weights and sampled gradients, respectively.
 To mitigate the low-rank bottleneck, linear variants manipulate rank structure: AdaLoRA \citep{zhang2023adalora} and TopLoRA \citep{li2025beyond} utilize dynamic rank allocation or token-wise projections, while HiRA \citep{huang2025hira}, KronA \citep{edalati2025krona}, and MELoRA \citep{ren2024melora} employ Hadamard products, Kronecker products, or diagonal stacking to approximate higher-rank updates.
 Alternatively, NOLA \citep{koohpayegani2023nola} and HyperLoRA \citep{li2025hyperlora} reconstruct weights via linear combinations of random or learned basis matrices.
 Recognizing the limits of linearity, nonlinear variants like LoRAN \citep{li2024loran}, SineLoRA \citep{ji2024efficient}, and AuroRA \citep{dong2025aurora} introduce nonlinearity.
 AuroRA restricts nonlinearity to the \textbf{low-dimensional activation space}; however, it is often insufficient to capture complex dependencies due to the persistent information bottleneck.
 Instead, GenLoRA operates in a \textbf{high-dimensional parameter generation space}.
 By utilizing nonlinearity to generate high-dimensional information, GenLoRA bypasses this bottleneck, achieving superior expressiveness with minimal marginal parameter cost.
-Furthermore, unlike NOLA and HyperLoRA which generate mixing coefficients for shared bases, our method directly generates the basis matrices themselves.
+Furthermore, unlike NOLA and HyperLoRA which restrict updates to a rigid subspace by generating mixing coefficients for shared bases, our method directly generates the basis matrices themselves, yielding an unconstrained hypothesis space and avoiding cross-layer representational interference.